iz4vve/HOMarkov/README.md

 #### Author: Pietro Mascolo

 High order Markov Chains representation for sequences.
-This packages contains a Markov Chain model tha tcan be trained on integer sequences (which can be hashes for external labels).
+This packages contains a Markov Chain model that can be trained on integer sequences (which can be hashes for external labels).

 Example use: